Timeless Huts of West Nile

 However, like a legacy, the originality and uniquely beautiful architecture of its grass thatched huts have weathered it all and stood the test of time.
-Even in the most affluent neighbourhoods, only one out of every 10 homes doesn’t have a grass thatched structure.
-Writes Solomon Oleny
+Even in the most affluent neighborhoods, only one out of every 10 homes doesn’t have a grass thatched structure.

 A hut!
 In case that name is not familiar, do you remember those festive season trips along muddy if not impassable narrow roads that led to the birthplace of your grandparents, a rural setting that was dominated by buildings that had a vernacular architecture built of readily available materials such as wood, stone, grass, palm leaves, branches, or mud?